 Now this is the noble truth concerning the origin of suffering.
 It is that thirst or craving which causes the renewal of existence, accompanied by sensual delight, and the seeking of satisfaction first here, then there.
 That is to say, it is the craving for the gratification of the passions, or the craving for a future life, or the craving for success in this present life.
 This then is the noble truth concerning the origin of suffering.
 [Ibid]

 The above quote describes desire as an insatiable craving for private fulfillment.
 We cling or grasp to virtually anything that might satisfy our yearnings, much like a child that jealously clutches a favorite toy.
-Ultimately, our cravings can never be truly satisfied, and so we suffer – as a child does when we attempt to wrench a toy from his hands.
+Ultimately, our cravings can never be truly satisfied, and so we suffer, as a child does when we attempt to wrench a toy from his hands.
 The central point of this noble truth is that for every type of suffering we experience, there is some misguided craving that is at its source.
 Suppose, for example, that my leg gets broken in a car accident on my way to the store.
 Chronologically, I had several desires that led up to the accident.
-One desire impelled me to buy a car to begin with, rather than simply to walk everywhere.
-Another desire inclined me to purchase something that I don’t currently own.
-Yet another desire had me go shopping at that particular time, rather than stay home.
-And, once I’m at home in my leg cast, lying in bed, my present desires perpetuate my suffering.
+One desire impelled me to buy a car to begin with, rather than take public transportation.
+Another desire inclined me to purchase something at the store, and yet another had me go shopping at that particular time.
+Further, once I’m at home in my leg cast, lying in bed, my present desires perpetuate my suffering.
 I want to go back to work, but I can’t.
 I’d like to go to a restaurant, but I can’t.
 I’d prefer to walk around outside but I can’t.
 The more things that I desire and cling to, the more I increase my suffering.
 Why are we driven to cling so ferociously to so many things?
 Buddha has an answer.
 Desire arises from five distinct components of our human nature.
 These components are matter, sensation, perception, predisposition, and consciousness.
 Each of these five components has me rely on something outside of me.
 Even if I want to do something as simple as walk from the living room into the kitchen, I rely on the material construction of the house itself, my raw sense perception of it, and how these perceptions automatically register in my mind.
-Since the human condition is shaped by desire – many if not most of which go unfulfilled – then our condition is one of suffering.
+Since the human condition is shaped by desire, many if not most of which go unfulfilled, then our condition is one of suffering.

 The third noble truth is that the end of suffering is achieved by extinguishing our desire; this is the state of nirvana, a term that literally means “to extinguish.”
 Of the virtually endless number of desires that bubble up from my five components, my goal should be the destruction of these, as Buddha describes here: